 Furthermore, students and professors can access additional resources through LIRN (Library & Information Resources Network, INC), LinkedIn Learning, the university's reservoirs, and other sites.
-These resources showcase diverse types of sources, topics, and/or subjects in various languages with the intent to have adequate coverage of information at the undergraduate and graduate level to satisfy our Anglo-Saxon and Spanish-speaking student population.
+These resources showcase various types of sources, topics, and/or subjects in various languages with the intent to have adequate coverage of information at the undergraduate and graduate level to satisfy our English, Spanish and Portuguese-speaking student population.